EX Dash has the smallest area of effect and the hardest to aim. But Astro will attack while dashing, juggling enemies everywhere as he hits them.

 New Game+: Literally.
 The entire second half of the game is reached after beating it once.

 Nintendo Hard: On Easy you begin each life with with, ridiculously, 30 Super attacks and can stock up to 99 of them and enemies deal very low damage.
 On Hard?
 Nightmare.
 Enemies will tear about half of your HP with the lightest of attacks, you can have only 3 Supers now and there are MANY things that can kill you in a single hit.
 Let's state that we are not talking about bottomless pits or death spikes.
 Rebirth Mode is a living hell on any difficulty.
-What's worse is that there barely are any recovery items in each chapter and some of them are the level ups that only work once.
+What's worse is that there barely are any recovery items in each chapter and some of them are supposed to be the level ups that only work once.

 RPG Elements: Understanding a character's personality lets Astro unlock some of his true potential - health, attack power, number of times he can dash and how good his super senses are.